Deciding which path to take can be difficult...

 Let Harbor Light Hospice make the road less lonely.

 Harbor Light Hospice operates under a philosophy of care that provides support to patients with life-limiting illness and their loved ones during end-of-life.
 Harbor Light Hospice promotes dignity and emphasizes quality of life for those who choose to die in a familiar setting, surrounded by those they love.
-Hospice and palliative care services can be provided at home, at a skilled nursing facility, or at an assisted living center.
+Hospice services can be provided at home, at a skilled nursing facility, or at an assisted living center.

 In the United States, hospice is a form of medical care that is unlike any other.
 The purpose of hospice care is to improve the overall quality of life for patients managing a life-limiting illness by alleviating suffering.
 To qualify for hospice, a patient must have been given a diagnosis of six months or less left to live.
 Hospice care is designed to holistically care for a patient by addressing their physical, mental, spiritual and emotional needs.
 Hospice care is paid for by Medicare, Medicaid and most private insurance companies.
 Hospice care is not about giving up.
 It is about making the decision to make the time remaining the most enjoyable possible.
 Hospice allows for a patient who is terminally ill to live life to the fullest while dying.
 To learn more about what makes hospice care so special, review the useful resources below: